Sepideh M. Alavi photo

 Miguel (Mikey) Arana

-Mikey A. Arana is a doctoral student in the clinical emphasis, under Dr. Maryam Kia-Keating in the TARP lab.
-He holds a Bachelor of Arts in Chicanx Studies and Psychology from CSU Channel Islands and received program honors for his achievements in Chicanx Studies.
-He also has a Master of Arts in Psychology from CSU Los Angeles, where he was a National Institute of Health Research Initiative for Scientific Enhancement fellow.
-He is a Eugene Cota-Robles fellow.
-His research interests revolve around trauma, adversity, resilience, and access to culturally-informed mental health services amongst marginalized communities.
-His work uses mixed-disciplinary methods, intersectional frameworks, and community-based participatory action research methodologies.
-His clinical interests focus on increasing access to multicultural services using a social justice lens, applying trauma-informed modalities, and providing psychotherapy to marginalized communities in English and Spanish.
+Mikey A. Arana is a doctoral student in the clinical emphasis, co-advised by Dr. Maryam Kia-Keating and Dr. Nolan Krueger.
+He holds a Bachelor of Arts in Chicanx Studies and Psychology from CSU Channel Islands, where he graduated with honors, and a Master of Arts in Psychology from CSU Los Angeles, where he was a National Institute of Health Research Initiative for Scientific Enhancement fellow.
+Currently a Eugene Cota-Robles fellow, his research focuses on marginalized groups, particularly Latine individuals and how they navigate trauma and adversity through cultural strengths, critical resilience/resistance factors, and community-based approaches to healing.
+He also is interested in the adaptation of traditional and cultural healing models to increase utilization of mental health services among Spanish-speaking populations.
+His clinical interests include increasing access to multicultural services through a social justice lens, utilizing trauma-informed modalities, and providing psychotherapy to marginalized communities in English and Spanish.
+He is open to mentorship/collaboration please reach out via email: miguel_arana@ucsb.edu

 Rebecca Ruby Avina